Iodine is a critical and required nutrient for proper thyroid function.

 It is estimated that the amount of iodine consumed from seaweed, including kelp, ranges from 1,000 mcg to 3,000 mcg per day in some Japanese cities.

 When compared to other developed nations, Japanese people live longer, have age-adjusted breast cancer mortality, lower breast cancer rates, a lower age-adjusted rate of prostatic cancer, lower heart-related deaths, and lower infant deaths (27).

 It would be hard to attribute all of these benefits to seaweed and kelp intake, but it should be considered as part of the equation.

 Kelp supplements should be differentiated from pure iodine supplements due to their natural source and their added vitamin content.

 Your thyroid isn’t the only tissue in your body to utilize iodine.

-In fact almost every cell in your body needs iodine to function correctly.
+In fact, almost every cell in your body needs iodine to function optimally.